amplience/amplience-sfcc-composable-commerce/docs/amplience/automation.md

 In order to save manual entry to use this starting point we have included an automation directory with all the relevant content and media

-> Note: you will need dc-cli version v0.17.1+ for automation to work properly
+> Note: you will need dc-cli version v0.17.1+ for automation to work properly but we would recommend running latest (v0.19.0 at time of writing)

 ## Media